-Talk to Tracy Drain for any length of time, and the word “fun” peppers the conversation, even when discussing things most people don’t relish.
+Talk to Tracy Drain for any length of time, and you will hear the word “fun” a lot – even when she's discussing things most people don’t relish.
 Tests at school?
 “Oh, they were so much fun!” she exclaims with bright eyes and a smile.

-Since she was young she’s loved puzzles and brain teasers, and she tackles engineering challenges as more problem-solving games to enjoy.
+Since she was young, Tracy has loved puzzles and brain teasers.
+Now, she tackles engineering challenges at JPL like new problem-solving games to enjoy.

-“If I could’ve designed fighter jets, that would’ve been just fine,” she says, and then laughs as she remembers how she wasn’t allowed to play with a toy F-14 tomcat that her mom had bought for herself.
+“If I could’ve designed fighter jets, that would’ve been just fine,” she says, and then laughs as she remembers how she wasn’t allowed to play with a toy F-14 Tomcat [fighter plane] that her mom had bought for herself.

-Drain didn’t leave aerospace behind – she studied controls and vibration during her master’s studies at Georgia Tech, and her ball-bearing stress load project had applications for helicopters.
+Drain didn’t leave aerospace behind – she studied controls and vibration during her master’s studies at Georgia Institute of Technology (Georgia Tech) in Atlanta.
+Her ball-bearing stress load project had applications for helicopters.
 That research, as well as summer internships at NASA’s Langley Research Center, helped her get her first job at JPL in 2000.
-At first she worked on advanced studies proposals, “pie-in-the-sky stuff, like how would you build an entire robotic outpost on Mars?
+At first, she worked on advanced studies proposals, “pie-in-the-sky stuff, like how would you build an entire robotic outpost on Mars?
 It was stupid amounts of fun.”

-Since then she’s worked on the Mars Reconnaissance Orbiter and the Kepler mission to discover exoplanets, and for the last 8 years has been with the Juno mission to Jupiter.
-Her newest role will be Deputy Project Systems engineer for Psyche, a mission to the metallic asteroid 16 Psyche set to launch in 2022.
+Since then she’s worked on the Mars Reconnaissance Orbiter and the Kepler mission to discover exoplanets, and more recently worked on the Juno mission to Jupiter.
+Her current role is Deputy Project Systems Engineer for Psyche, a mission to the metallic asteroid 16 Psyche set to launch in 2022.

 “It’s the coolest asteroid I’ve ever heard of, the most massive metal asteroid in the belt.
 The scientists think it’s quite possibly the core of a proto-planet where the mantle got stripped off in a series of collisions.
 How cool and fun will this mission be?”